Danktuary/react-discord-message/README.md

 </body>
 ```

-Do note that that using a package manager is recommended.
+Do note that using a package manager is recommended.

 ## Usage